 What is the best way to grow zinnias?

-'Simply direct sow the seeds in a sunny spot after the last frost.
+If you choose to direct sow zinnia seeds into the ground outside, 'simply direct sow the seeds in a sunny spot after the last frost.
 Add a couple inches of mulch or compost and a bit of fertilizer,' advises Kristin Winterbottom from Parkseed (opens in new tab).

-If you're wondering 'Should I soak zinnia seeds before planting?' then the answer is yes.
+If you're wondering 'should I soak zinnia seeds before planting?' then the answer is yes.
 Soaking your seeds will increase the speed of propagation.
 However, you need to be careful not to leave the seed in water for too long as the seed will start to rot.
 Soak your seed for between 8-12 hours.

 How to grow zinnias from cuttings

 Take cuttings from zinnias the same way you would with any other tender annual – cut around 2½-3 inches of leaf and stems and put in a small pot of two-third compost and one-third grit.
 Water well and place in a warm spot – either the greenhouse or a windowsill – and your cutting should root with two-three weeks.

 Do zinnias come back every year?

 No, zinnias don't come back every year as they are annual plants.
-This means that the flowers complete their entire lifecycle in one year.
+This means that the flowers complete their entire life cycle in one year.

-Since zinnias are so easy and low-maintenance to grow it's not too much trouble, especially for the reward of the beautiful blooms come the late summer months.
+Since zinnias are so easy and low-maintenance to grow it's not too much trouble, especially for the reward of the beautiful blooms come in the late summer months.

 How to grow zinnias for a wildlife garden

 Zinnias are loved by bees and butterflies.
-'Blooming in the late summer and early autumn these pretty flowers will add some delightful color to your garden in the late season and keep the bees returning for months,' says Lucia Polla of Serenata Flowers. (opens in new tab).
+'Blooming in the late summer and early fall, these pretty flowers will add some delightful color to your garden in the late season and keep the bees returning for months,' says Lucia Polla of Serenata Flowers. (opens in new tab).